-During the interwar period, textiles accounted for the major part of exports to any country or region.
-However, detailed export item structures for each destination were significantly different.
-The major export items for the regions, which are the subjects of empirical analysis in this paper, are as follows: raw silk for the United States; cotton yarns and fabrics for India; and cotton yarns and fabrics, and in the 1930s, textile materials such as whipped and ginned cotton, for Korea.
+&lt;sup>68 According to the Yukizawa/Maeda statistics, the proportion of textiles to total export values in 1925 was different.
+The major export items for the regions that are the subjects of empirical analysis in this paper are as follows; raw silk for the United States; cotton yarns and fabrics for India; and cotton yarns and fabrics, and in the 1930s, textile materials such as whipped and ginned cotton, for Korea.
 As the export price trends of raw silk and cotton products were different from the 1910s through the 1930s, the export prices of textile products might have moved differently for different countries and regions.
 Against this background, export price indexes for the textile industry for each destination are estimated in this paper.